ImDedInside-git/os-class12/README.md

 # Analysis of Operating System Market Share

-“*A computer is like air conditioning – it becomes useless when you open Windows*” -Linus Torvalds
+“*Software is like sex -- it's better when it's free*” -Linus Torvalds

 ### Project Status